opf/openproject/README.md

 * Clone the plugin inside the modules folder: `git clone https://github.com/btey/openproject-gitlab-integration.git --depth=1 modules/gitlab_integration`
 * Apply the changes below in Gemfile.lock and Gemfile.modules (the same ones you would do in a manual install).
 * Build the container: `docker build -t openproject-docker --file=docker/prod/Dockerfile .`
-* Now run the image following the official documentation
+* Now run the image following the official documentation.

 In case of **DEB/RPM** based instalation, follow the official OpenProject documentation [here](https://www.openproject.org/docs/installation-and-operations/configuration/plugins/).